CodifySystems/Livefront/README.md

-# Carton Caps Sample Web API Aplication
+# Carton Caps Sample Web API Application

 Sample application for the LiveFront Carton Caps coding challenge.
 Implemented in ASP.NET Core for maxium compatibility and can be compiled and run on Windows, Linux and MacOS